 Where to Buy Winter Camping Gear

-Being Seattleites, we do much of our gear shopping at REI Co-op.
-The selection is excellent, the staff generally are knowledgeable and helpful, and you get the brick-and-mortar bonus of over 150 actual stores around the country.
-Another good option for winter gear is Backcountry.com, which has free two-day shipping on orders over $50 and a solid selection overall, especially when it comes to certain brands that you will have trouble finding elsewhere.
-For cheaper items and those who need gear quickly, it’s hard to beat Amazon.com and the sheer volume of sellers and product options.
-Last but not least, we always support buying gear at your local shop.
+For both winter and summer outdoor activities, we do much of our gear shopping at REI Co-op.
+The selection is excellent, the staff generally are knowledgeable, and you get the brick-and-mortar bonus of over 160 actual stores around the country.
+In the winter months, we often turn to websites like Evo and Backcountry for their larger inventories of winter camping and ski gear.
+Evo.com offers free shipping on orders over $50 and has a great online selection of skis, bindings, avalanche beacons and more, not to mention discounts on last year’s items.
+Backcountry.com has free two-day shipping on orders over $50 and a solid selection overall, especially when it comes to certain brands that you will have trouble finding elsewhere.
+And last but not least, we always support buying gear at your local shop.
 It’s a great way to support the community, get information about your trip, and try things on in-person.